learningequality/ricecooker/README.md

 * **Optional: Resuming the Rice Cooker**

 	If your rice cooking session gets interrupted, you can resume from any step that has already completed using `--resume --step=<step>` option.
-If step is not specified, Ricecooker will resume from the last step you ran.
-If the specified step has not been reached, the Ricecooker will resume from
+If step is not specified, the rice cooker will resume from the last step you ran.
+If the specified step has not been reached, the rice cooker will resume from

 	- LAST:       			Resume where the session left off (default)
   	- INIT:                 Resume at beginning of session